nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Adds an event to TalentHub.

-Format: `add event n/NAME t/TIME v/VENUE c/CELEBRITY [p/POINTS OF CONTACT]…​`
+Format: `add event n/NAME t/TIME [v/VENUE] c/CELEBRITY [p/POINTS OF CONTACT]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-An event can have any number of points of contact (including 0)
+An event can have any number of points of contact or none at all!
+The venue fields is also optional!
 </div>

 Examples:

+- `add event n/Hair Cut t/2022-03-27 c/Betsy Crowe`
 - `add event n/Oscars t/2022-03-27 v/Dolby Theatre c/Jim Bob p/John Doe, Jane Doe`
-- `add event n/Hair Cut t/2022-03-27 v/John's Salon c/Betsy Crowe`

 ![result for 'add event'](images/add_event.png)

 ### Listing all events: `list event`

-Shows a list of all events in the address book.
+Shows a list of all events in TalentHub.

 Format: `list event`